 Conclusion: due to sensor noise you cannot see the difference between 12 and 14 bits, and neither will you see the difference between lossy and lossless RAW encoding.

 This is also touched on by dpreview where they wrote “…it is easy to understand that [higher bit depth is advantageous] only IF the sensor itself has sufficient dynamic range.”

 People have posted some experiments concerning this (for example see the D300 12-bit vs 14-bit comparison) but shooting a test chart in the dark is not totally convincing.

 Curious as I am, I decided to see if I can experimentally find any difference in the recovery of over or under-exposed “real-world” photographs.
 If maybe there is some advantage to be had from those extra bits in these extreme tests of dynamic range.
 After all – none of us know exactly how Nikon’s engineers implemented this.
 Since the Nikon D7000 has a good dymanic range it is as likely as any APS-C DSLR to show the advantages (if any) of higher bit depth.

 Daniel Huang did a test for this and here’s his conclusion:

 My conclusion is that even in this extreme example there is very little difference between either 12-bit and 14-bit or between uncompressed or compressed results.

-If one had to seek differences I would say that the colour reproduction is less degraded in the uncompressed and for the 14-bit RAW images.
-It seems like the 2-bit difference between 12 and 14 bit is mostly applied to shadow detail and especially colour information in the shadow regions.
-But given how extreme my test example was and how subtle the effect, I would also call it a negligible difference.
+If one had to seek differences I would say that the color reproduction is less degraded in the uncompressed and for the 14-bit RAW images.
+It seems like the 2-bit difference between 12 and 14 bits is mostly applied to shadow detail and especially color information in the shadow regions.
+But given how extreme my test example was and how subtle the effect was, I would also call it a negligible difference.